Skip to main content

 30-50+ simulated tradesProvides a statistically meaningful sample, not just random luck.

-Q: Is backtesting options harder than backtesting stocks?
-It definitely is, and here's why.
+Is backtesting options harder than backtesting stocks?
+Yes.
 A stock has one price to track.
-An option strategy has many moving parts: expiration dates, specific strike prices, and the constant ebb and flow of implied volatility.
-If you try to force a simple stock backtester to handle a multi-leg options trade, it will fail.
-The simplest path is to use a platform built specifically for options.
-It’s designed to manage all those complexities for you, so you can focus on the strategy itself.
+An option has expiration dates, strike prices, and implied volatility that shifts constantly.
+Using a platform built specifically for options handles those complexities for you, so you can focus on the strategy.